MinchinWeb/seafoam/README.rst

 PIWIK_URL
   Used for Piwik site analytics.
 PLUGINS
   Same as the regular Pelican setting.
+If you set this, be sure to include the internal plugin ``pelican.plugins.seafoam`` to get the theme to auto-configure itself.
 PRJCT
   Set to ``TRUE`` to active `prjct <https://github.com/MinchinWeb/prjct>`_ support.
 Recommended segment to include in your ``pelicanconf.py``:

   .. code-block:: python

+    # pelicanconf.py

     import prjct